 KAFKA_PROJECTION_CHANGES_TOPICSto the topic of the event streaming platform on which the Single View Trigger Generator service will publish the

 sv-triggerevents.
-In case the topic does not already exist, it is necessary to create it.
-We recommend adopting our naming convention for defining the topic name.
+In case the topic does not already exist, we recommend adopting our naming convention for defining the topic name.

-It is now possible to configure the Single View Trigger Generator to process
+The Single View Trigger Generator can be configured to to process

 pr-update events and to produce